yvelikova/axway-open-docs/content/en/docs/_index.md

     weight: 20
 ---

-Welcome to the documentation for AMPLIFY API Management and AMPLIFY Central.
+Welcome to the amazing documentation for AMPLIFY API Management and AMPLIFY Central.